omnimuh730/AutoLancer/README.md

 ## Extension

-This is the browser extension for the AIMS (Automated intelligent-sourcing for jobs) application.
+This is the browser extension for the lancer (Automated intelligent-sourcing for jobs) application.
 It provides a sidebar interface that allows users to interact with web pages and automate tasks related to job applications.

 ### Features

 -   **Sidebar UI:** Provides a user interface within a side panel in the browser.
 -   **Element Highlighting:** Highlights elements on the web page based on user-defined patterns.
 -   **Action Execution:** Executes actions such as 'click', 'fill', and 'type' on web page elements.
--   **Real-time Communication:** Communicates with the AIMS backend in real-time using Socket.io.
+-   **Real-time Communication:** Communicates with the lancer backend in real-time using Socket.io.

 ### Technologies Used